-"The principal challenge is the lack of inclusivity in the political process, in particular with respect to Mr. Machar, who retains significant political and military support, and the increasing feelings of political marginalization among other ethnic groups, many of which believe that the Government is pursuing a policy of Dinka domination
+"The principal challenge is the lack of inclusivity in the political process, in particular with respect to Mr. Machar, who retains significant political and military support, and the increasing feelings of political marginalization among other ethnic groups, many of which believe that the Government is pursuing a policy of Dinka domination throughout the country Inclusivity therefore needs to be restored as an urgent priority if the transition's political credibility is to be maintained and partners are to continue to support it."14

-&lt;sup>12 South Sudan Gender Analysis.
+12 South Sudan Gender Analysis.
 Joint Agencies Consolidated Gender Analysis (March 2017)

-&lt;sup>13 Special report of the Secretary-General on the review of the mandate of the United Nations Mission in South Sudan.
-10/11/2016 throughout the country ......
-Inclusivity therefore needs to be restored as an urgent priority if the transition's political credibility is to be maintained and partners are to continue to support it."
+13 Special report of the Secretary-General on the review of the mandate of the United Nations Mission in South Sudan.
+10/11/2016